actix/examples/websocket-chat-broker/README.md

 * Chat Server Actor is a System Service that runs in the same thread as the HttpServer/WS Listener.
 * The [actix-broker](https://github.com/Chris-Ricketts/actix-broker) crate is used to facilitate the sending of some messages between the Chat Session and Server Actors where the session does not require a response.
+* The Client is not required to send Ping messages.
+The Chat Server Actor auto-clears dead sessions.

 Possible Improvements: